ArturStarling/QR-Organizer/README.md

 ## Anaconda 3.8.0
-We kept the envirnments organized with anaconda 3.8.0.
+We kept the environments organized with anaconda 3.8.0.
 More info [here](https://www.anaconda.com/products/individual)

 ## OpenCV 4.1.2
 OpenCV was used to identify QR Codes, analise them and manipulate images.